The Rock (soundtrack)

 The Rock (Original Motion Picture Score) is the film score to the 1996 film The Rock directed by Michael Bay starring Sean Connery, Nicolas Cage and Ed Harris.
-The film score is jointly composed by Hans Zimmer, Nick Glennie-Smith and Harry Gregson-Williams, with the latter also producing the score and released through Hollywood Records label on June 7, 1996, the same day as the film.
+The film score is jointly composed and produced by Nick Glennie-Smith, Hans Zimmer and Harry Gregson-Williams.
+It was released through Hollywood Records on June 7, 1996, the same day as the film.

 Background

-The score was mainly contributed by Nick Glennie-Smith, while Hans Zimmer wrote the main themes and other additional pieces.
+The score was mainly composed by Nick Glennie-Smith, while Hans Zimmer wrote the main themes and other additional pieces.
 Zimmer wanted to credit the entire score to Glennie-Smith having minimal influence in the project, while denying of any reports as a rescue job on a score started by another composer, calling it a collaborative effort.
 The score was recorded within four weeks.
 The Rock marked Zimmer's maiden collaboration with Bay, who would later on compose for most of Bay's films.
 Harry Gregson-Williams would serve as the producer, with Don Harper and Steven M. Stern providing additional music.
 Zimmer used instruments from Euphonix, Steinberg Cubase, Yamaha, Fairlight to create the score.

 Release

 The Rock (Original Motion Picture Score) was released through Hollywood Records on June 7, 1996, as a CD and cassettes.
-The album accompanied only eight tracks of the score, each running from one to fifteen minutes, though the complete score was not unveiled.
+The album contained eight tracks of selections from the score, running from one to fifteen minutes.
 A double CD expanded edition of the score was released through Intrada Records on October 3, 2023.